NCAR/koru-jekyll-template/README.md

 When developing locally, you will need to remove the repository name from the URL.

+## Updating Koru Base

+Go to the _config.yml file and update the `remote_theme: ncar/koru-jekyll@` to the latest version.

 ## Local Development

 Run `docker-compose up --build` to (re)build the jekyll images and run the container.